Álvaro Uribe: 2002 presidential election

 Uribe's presidential campaign poster.
 The slogan reads: "firm hand, big heart".

 Uribe ran as an independent liberal candidate, having unofficially separated from his former party.
 His electoral platform centered on confronting Colombia's main guerrilla movement, the FARC.
 Other relevant propositions included slashing the national administration's expenses, fighting corruption and initiating a national referendum to resolve several of the country's political and economic concerns.

 Colombia's government under President Andres Pastrana had engaged in peace negotiations with the largest guerrilla group, the FARC, but after four years of peace negotiations without cease-fires, disapproval of Colombia's main parties grew.
 Violence was rampant.
 The FARC claimed they had taken control of some 100 municipalities of Colombia out of 1093 at that moment.
 Kidnappings were common and were among the highest in the world, as well as the assassination and crime rate.
 The AUC was also gaining influence, and expanding its massacres and illicit drugs production, competing with FARC, ELN and other narco-traffickers.

 Until at least 2001, polls showed that at most 2% of the electorate contemplated voting for Uribe and that the Liberal Party's Horacio Serpa would probably win.
 But public mood shifted in his favor after the peace process with the guerrillas degenerated.
 The administration of President Andrés Pastrana had failed for four years to secure a cease-fire, and Uribe began to be seen as a candidate who might provide a viable security program.
 Former General Harold Bedoya, a candidate with a superficially similar program, remained marginalized.

 Uribe was elected President of Colombia in the first round of 26 May 2002 elections with 53% of the popular vote.
 His running mate was Francisco Santos Calderón, a member of the Santos family, who have a long-lasting tradition as members of the Colombian Liberal Party and as owners of Colombian daily newspaper El Tiempo.
 Santos was also one of the founders of the anti-kidnapping NGO Fundación País Libre, created shortly after his own experience as a hostage of drug lord Pablo Escobar.
 Observers considered the elections mostly free of foul play at the national level, but there were instances of active intimidation of voters and candidates, by the actions of guerrilla and paramilitary groups.
 47% of the potential electorate voted, down from the previous round of voting.

 Some of Uribe's opponents made accusations during his campaign, especially in a speech by Horacio Serpa and a book published by Newsweek's Joseph Contreras, who interviewed Uribe that year.
 Claims centered on Uribe's alleged past personal relationships with members of the Medellín Cartel and the sympathy that some paramilitary spokesmen expressed towards Uribe as a candidate.
-Uribe and his supporters denied or undermined these claims, and critics never committed to legal action because there was no evidence for these claims.
+Uribe and his supporters denied or undermined these claims, and critics are committed to legal actions ongoing.

 Former paramilitary Salvatore Mancuso, commander of the AUC, admitted in 2023 that his organisation had supported Álvaro Uribe's presidential campaign in 2002.